 Tobit, which the Catholic Church accepts, describes a story in which a Jewish father, blinded by bird's dung falling into his eyes, sends out his son to collect a debt.
 He gets a heart, liver, and gall of a fish on his journey.
 He runs into a widow who has married seven times, but had never consummated any of these marriages with her husbands because an evil spirit had killed each husband on their respective wedding nights.

-There is also a historical error in Tobit concerning the age of the father, who would have to be well over 200 years old to have experienced personally the deportation of Israel to Nineveh by the Assyrians, but he is only 102 years old when he dies.
+There is also a historical error in Tobit, the Catholic accepted book, concerning the age of the father, who would have to be well over 200 years old to have experienced personally the deportation of Israel to Nineveh by the Assyrians, but he is only 102 years old when he dies.
 This book lacks what C.S.
 Lewis might call "fitness," or overall appropriateness.
 It is more superstitious than Godly.

 Another Apocrypha writing, the book of Judith, contains so many absurdities that even another Catholic translation admitted that "The book of Judith in particular shows a bland indifference to history and geography."